isaacs/node-lru-cache/README.md

     confusing when setting values specifically to `undefined`, as in `cache.set(key, undefined)`.
 Use `cache.has()` to determine whether a key is present in the cache at all.

+* `async fetch(key, { updateAgeOnGet, allowStale } = {}) => Promise`

+    If the value is in the cache and not stale, then the returned Promise resolves to the value.

+    If not in the cache, or beyond its TTL staleness, then `fetchMethod(key, staleValue)` is called, and the value returned will be added to the cache once resolved.

+    If called with `allowStale`, and an asynchronous fetch is currently in progress to reload a stale value, then the former stale value will be returned.

+    Multiple fetches for the same `key` will only call `fetchMethod` a single time, and all will be resolved when the value is resolved.

+    If `fetchMethod` is not specified, then this is an alias for `Promise.resolve(cache.get(key))`.

 * `peek(key, { allowStale } = {}) => value`